 We are currently seeking the following fabric donations (minimum of a quarter yard, please):

 Apparel fabrics (nothing hot - no wool, fleece, etc).

 Duck cloth (which is a canvas-type fabric).
 We use this to make purses and bags.

-If you are interested in donating any of the fabric mentioned above, please contact us!
+If you are interested in donating any of the fabric or sewing supplies mentioned above, please contact us using the form at the bottom of the page.
 We would love to chat with you.

-Thank you again for your interest in helping our sewing students!
+Thank you again for your interest in helping the sewing students!